Seif-Mamdouh/oidc_service/README.md

 - fn `validate_github_token`: does the actual work of validating the token, including checking its format, decoding it, and verifying its signature.
 - fn `fetch_jwks`: fetches the JSON Web Key Set (JWKS) from GitHub's OIDC provider, which is used for validating tokens in a production environment.
-- `HttpServer` (inside of main fn) : This sets up an Actix web server running on `localhost:3000` with two routes: a GET "/" for a simple hello message, a POST `/token` for token validation.
+- `HttpServer` (inside of main fn) : This sets up an Actix web server running on `localhost:3000` with two routes:
+  - a GET "/" for a simple hello message.
+  - a POST `/token` for token validation.

  ## Use case Scanrio